istio/istio.io/content/en/docs/tasks/security/authentication/mtls-migration/index.md

     {{< /text >}}

 {{< tip >}}
-Use the following command to show the mutual TLS configuration of all connections from one pod:
+You can use the following command to show the mutual TLS configuration of all connections from one pod:

 {{< text bash >}}
 $ istioctl authn tls-check <YOUR_POD> -n <YOUR_NAMESPACE>